-In July 2014 Maroc Telecom was authorised by the Autorite de Regulation de la Poste et des Telecoms (ARPT) to provide commercial fibre-to-the-home (FTTH) services.
-In 2016 the press reported that FTTH is now present (with 65k homes passed) in every major city following two trials in selected districts of Casablanca and Rabat.
-In June 2016 it was reported that the incumbent offers two fibre broadband products: unlimited 50Mbps for MAD600 (USD61) per month and 100Mbps for MAD1,000..
+In 2016 the press reported that FTTH was available (with 65k homes passed) in every major city following two trials in selected districts of Casablanca and Rabat.
+In June 2016 it was reported that the incumbent offers two fibre broadband products: unlimited 50Mbps for MAD600 (USD61) per month and 100Mbps for MAD1,000.